kernoeb/Telegramusic/README.md

 ## Information

-You should probably use Docker way to install the bot, or follow the steps listed in the Dockerfile
+You should probably use Docker way to install the bot, or follow the steps listed in the Dockerfile.
-You will have a upgraded version of youtube_dl which is really faster, and avoid the "FLAC issue" from the deezer download library.
+As indicated in the Dockerfile there's a temporary patch to avoid the "FLAC issue" from the deezer download library.
-These commands can be executed manually or in a script.

 ## Translations